forcedotcom/ConnectApiHelper/README.md

 Installation
 ------------

-Just copy the `ConnectApiHelper` and `ConnectApiHelperTest` classes to your Salesforce org.
+For API version 43.0 and above you can use the **Deploy to Salesforce** button at the top, or you can manually copy the classes from the `src/classes` directory to your sandbox.
+This is the only version that allows mentioning (linking) records that are not of type User or Group.
+This is also the only version that contain the `PostToChatterAction` class for posting to chatter from Process Builder or Flow.

 For @-mentions, the methods to use are `ConnectApiHelper.postFeedItemWithMentions` and `ConnectApiHelper.postCommentWithMentions` and the parameters and formatting syntax are described in the method comments.
 To include rich text and inline images as well (starting in version 35.0), the method to use is `ConnectApiHelper.postFeedItemWithRichText`.
 You can also refer to the `ConnectApiHelperTest` class for more examples.

+To post a batch of up to 500 feed elements for the cost of one DML statement (starting in version 43.0) use the `ConnectApiHelper.createFeedItemWithMentions` to create the elements in memory, and then pass them to `ConnectApiHelper.postFeedItemBatch` method.
+You can see the example of this in `ConnectApiHelperTest.testBatchPosting` test method, and also in the `PostToChatterAction.postToChatter` invocable method.

 For creating input bodies from output bodies, the methods are `ConnectApiHelper.createFeedItemInputFromBody` and `ConnectApiHelper.createCommentInputFromBody`.

-If you need to use API version 31.0 or earlier, be sure to use the ConnectApiHelper class that's contained in the `v31AndEarlier` directory.
+If you need to use API version 31.0 or earlier, be sure to use the ConnectApiHelper class that's contained in the `OldApiVersions/v31AndEarlier` directory.

-If you need to use API versions 32.0, 33.0, or 34.0, use the one that's in the `v32-v34` directory.
+If you need to use API versions 32.0, 33.0, or 34.0, use the one that's in the `OldApiVersions/v32-v34` directory.
 These API versions do not support rich text segments.

-If you need to use API version 35.0, use the one that's in the `v35` directory.
+If you need to use API version 35.0, use the one that's in the `OldApiVersions/v35` directory.

+If you need to use API versions 36.0 to 42.0, use the one that's in the `OldApiVersions/v36-v42` directory.
+These API versions do not support linking to all records and bulk posting.